DeadBugEngineering/ch32v003fun_shenanigans/README.md

-# Purpose of this repo:
+# Purpose of this repo
 This is a place for my ch32v003fun related mini-projects.
 It's mostly a place for me to test out a very small, well defined problem to either later contribute to the ch32v003fun repo or to test out an idea that might get integrated into some of my "work" projects.
 Most of my PoC code here is rough, unsafe and probably very buggy and should be used with a healthy amount of suspicion.